Why Send Email?

 All customers have a lifecycle with your company or brand.
 They start when they become a customer, are active as they make a certain number of purchases or site visits, and then lapse or exit your brand.
 Email is a reliable, robust and cost effective way to both acquire new customers and also to make your existing customers repeat, loyal customers.

 Because even bulk email is easy to personalize, you can create messages that speak to customers’ exact needs at any point in the customer lifecycle.
 You can affordably contact and recruit new customers, and you can also continue to promote your company to customers after their initial purchase.
-Sending existing customers email reminders, special offers or even just informations gives those customers a reason to return to your company or website and, ultimately, makes them more valuable to you.
+Sending existing customers email reminders, special offers or even just information newsletters gives those customers a reason to return to your company or website and, ultimately, makes them more valuable to you.

 Sending the right email at the right point in a customer’s lifecycle is the key to activating, retaining and even winning back customers.
 Here’s what to send, and when!